Last Updated: April 3, 2020

-AdColony, Inc. and its associated business units (“AdColony” or “we”, “us”, “our”) is a technology company that creates and delivers advertisements to mobile devices.
+AdColony, Inc. (“AdColony” or “we”, “us”, “our”) is a technology company that creates and delivers advertisements to mobile devices.
 This privacy statement (“Policy”) explains what kinds of information we collect and how AdColony strives to collect, use and disclose information in a manner consistent with the laws of the countries in which we do business.
 This Policy applies to our advertising platform (“Platform”) our advertising mediation service (“Service”) as well as our website located at http://www.adcolony.com/ and http://clients.adcolony.com (“Websites”).

 AdColony is committed to protecting the privacy of advertising users accessing the Platform, visitors to our Websites, and other Internet users (“Data Subjects” or “you”, “your”).
 If you have any concerns about this Policy or your privacy when your business or mobile device accesses our Service, please send an email to email@example.com and we will try to address your concern.

 AdColony collects personal data in the course of our business.
 The definitions of personal data vary depending on the laws where you are located.
-For example, in the European Union (EU), personal data is defined broadly, and would include PII and Pseudonymous Identifiers (defined below).
+For example, in the European Economic Area (EEA), personal data is defined broadly, and would include PII and Pseudonymous Identifiers (defined below).
+California’s privacy law defines personal information broadly, and would include PII and Pseudonymous Identifiers.
 AdColony will explain the different types of personal data below, and will try to be clear when we’re describing our use of each throughout this Policy.

 PERSONALLY IDENTIFIABLE INFORMATION (PII)

 AdColony collects personally identifiable information (“PII”) when you choose to provide it to us.
 PII is any information that specifically identifies or locates a particular person or entity.
 We receive and store any PII you provide to us.
-The types of PII collected may include your name, postal address, telephone number, and email address.
-For example, you may choose to send PII about yourself in an email, by completing an online form on the Websites, or by signing up for our service or e-newsletter.
-You may also provide us with PII in order to setup an account with us.
+The types of PII collected includes your name, postal address, telephone number, email address and other PII that you choose to provide on a particular data collection form.
+For example, you may choose to send PII about yourself in an email, by completing an online form on the Websites, by inquiring about employment or applying for a job at AdColony or by signing up for our service or e-newsletter.
+You may also provide us with PII in order to set up an account with us.
 AdColony uses this information for our reasonable business purposes, including to contact you to respond to your inquiry, to provide the service requested or to maintain your account with us.
 We may share your PII with partners such as advertising supply-side platforms as necessary to facilitate the Service.
 Once obtained, AdColony will store your PII for as long as needed to provide services and for a reasonable time thereafter for record keeping purposes.

 In order to find the most interesting and valued advertising messages, AdColony collects pseudonymous identifiers.
 Pseudonymous means that we don’t know your identity as a natural person, but it helps us collect and make use of other personal data to better understand your interests and preferences.
 We describe this further in the “Other Personal Data” section below.